metadatacenter/cedar-embeddable-editor/README.md

 });
 ```

-To reiterate, the metadata being imported **MUST** match the template currently being edited and open in your browser.
+To reiterate, the metadata being imported **MUST** match the template currently being edited and open in your browser window.

 ## Example Applications